Welcome to our 2022/2023 season!

 Required protocol for all guests

-Patrons will undergo a temperature check upon entry.
-A temperature of 100.4 or below is required to enter the premises.
-Patrons should not visit the Theatre if they have been exposed to someone who has tested positive for COVID-19, tested positive for Covid-19 themselves, or are experiencing Covid-19 symptoms.
+Patrons should not visit the theatre if they have been exposed to someone who has tested positive for COVID-19, tested positive for COVID-19 themselves, or are experiencing COVID-19 symptoms.
 Symptoms of COVID-19 infection include headache, loss of taste or smell, sore throat, diarrhea, congestion or running nose, and/or a temperature of 100.4 or higher.
-If any member of a party is feeling sick we require that person to stay home—their ticket can be exchanged or fully refunded.
+If any member of a party is feeling sick we require that person to stay home—we have options for exchanging their ticket.
+A fee may apply.